Argos (retailer)

-Argos Limited, trading as Argos, is a catalogue retailer operating in the United Kingdom and Ireland, acquired by Sainsbury's supermarket chain in 2016.
-It was established in November 1972 and is named after the Greek city of Argos.
-The company trades both through physical shops and online, with 29 million yearly shop customers, and nearly a billion online visitors per annum.
-It has also franchised overseas to countries such as China.
+Argos Limited is a British retailer founded in 1973 by Richard Tompkins.

+Tompkins established Argos by evolving his existing Green Shield Stamps concept.
+Argos retained Green Shield Stamps' catalogue-store model, where customers browse from a book rather than from shelves.
+In 1979, Argos was acquired by BAT Industries.
+Over the years, it became a prominent trader in toys, jewellery, electronics, and home furnishings.
+In 1996, Argos expanded into Ireland.
+In 1998, Argos was acquired by the GUS plc conglomerate and expanded to reach a peak of 800 standalone stores.
+GUS was later spun-off to form Home Retail Group, with Argos as its flagship retailer.
+From 2007 to 2009, Argos traded in India, and from 2011 to 2013, Argos traded in China.

+In 2016, Home Retail Group (including Argos) was acquired by Sainsbury's, which introduced Argos concessions in its main stores and Argos Collection Points in Sainsbury’s Local outlets.
+Since then, many standalone Argos branches have been closed, and the print catalogue has since been discontinued in favour of its consumer website, and integrating tablets within its stores.
+In June 2023, Argos exited the Irish market due to poor trading conditions and high costs.

+As of September 2025, Argos has 664 stores across the United Kingdom, 211 of which are standalone.

 History

-The company was founded by Richard Tompkins who had previously established Green Shield Stamps in the United Kingdom.
+The company was founded by Richard Tompkins, who had previously established Green Shield Stamps in the United Kingdom.
 He came up with the idea that people could purchase goods from his "Green Shield Gift House" with cash rather than savings stamps.
-He rebranded the original Green Shield Stamps catalogue shops as Argos beginning in July 1973, the first purpose-built shop opening on the A28 Sturry Road, Canterbury in late 1973.
+He rebranded the original Green Shield Stamps catalogue shops as Argos, beginning in July 1973, the first purpose-built shop opening on the A28 Sturry Road, Canterbury, in late 1973.
 Green Shield House was in Station Road, Edgware.

 Argos was launched with thousands of staff, taking £1 million during a week in November.
 Argos was purchased by BAT Industries in 1979 for £32 million.
 In 1980, Argos opened its Elizabeth Duke jewellery counter (named after a director's wife) and by 1982, was the United Kingdom's fourth-biggest jewellery retailer.
 The Elizabeth Duke brand was later phased out, with products sold as "Jewellery and Watches".

 The company was demerged from BAT Industries and listed on the London Stock Exchange in 1990.

+Argos entered the Irish market in 1996.

-In April 1998, it was then acquired by GUS plc.
-In October 2006, it subsequently became part of Home Retail Group which was demerged from its parent company, GUS plc, with effect from 10 October 2006.
+In April 1998, the company was acquired by GUS plc.
+A few months later, after a brief leadership stint under Stuart Rose, Terry Duddy became the new chief executive of Argos, serving in the role until 2014.
+In October 2006, it became part of Home Retail Group which was demerged from its parent company, GUS plc, with effect from 10 October 2006.